Giskard-AI/giskard-hub/script-docs/hub/ui/datasets/manual.rst

     - ``Conformity``: Ensures the agent's response adheres to the rules, such as "The agent must be polite."
     - ``Groundedness``: Ensures the agent's response is grounded in the conversation.
     - ``String matching``: Checks if the agent's response contains a specific string, keyword, or sentence.
+    - ``Metadata``: Verifies the presence of specific (tool calls, user information, etc.) metadata in the agent's response.
+    - ``Semantic Similarity``: Verifies that the agent's response is semantically similar to the expected output.
     - And any custom checks you may have defined.
 - ``Properties``:
     - ``Dataset``: Specifies where the conversations should be saved.